OA1032/Uno/README.md

 Properly tune the parameters of the MLP

 Use a more Appropriate Dataset, preferabbly one that is centered around Uno cards.

+References

+StackOverFlow

+MachineLearningMastery

+# Other sources listed in the comments of the code